 - Suspended solids

-These abnormalities can usually be detected more readily in room temperature water that has settled for thirty minutes to an hour.
+Abnormalities like this can be detected easier in room temperature water that has settled for thirty minutes to an hour.

 Unfortunately, bacteria rarely reveals its presence in water so readily.
-Signs such as these more often relate to mineral deposits, corroded pipes and other such contaminant sources.
-Most bacteria cause no change in smell, color or taste within drinking water.
+Odor can also come from mineral deposits and corroded pipes.
+Most bacteria will not cause a change in the smell, color, or taste of your water.
 Sediment or mineral intrusion could indicate contaminant sources; make note of these changes and don’t ignore them.

-Sometimes, contamination comes from seemingly distant sources.
-Livestock cesspools, chemical dumps, agriculture operations with significant chemical use and more can within your area all create conditions that promote bacterial growth.
-Even a nearby stream, river or lake could be a contaminant source as contaminating runoff finds its way into groundwater.
+Sometimes, contamination comes from seemingly natural or innocuous sources.
+Livestock cesspools, agriculture operations with abundant chemical use, and even illegal chemical dumping can create conditions promoting bacterial growth.
+A nearby stream, river, or lake could be contaminated by runoff which finds its way into groundwater.

 You can survey possible nearby chemical sources by looking them up on Google maps and by discussing with your neighbors via apps like Nextdoor to find out which employers in your area may produce chemical waste.
-Most municipalities offer testing data for local reservoirs, aquifers and municipal water treatment facilities, such as this 2016 Water Quality report for Las Vegas Valley.
-Finally, well water users can refer to USGS groundwater sampling data or order a quality assessment of their own.
+Most municipalities offer testing data for local reservoirs, aquifers, and municipal water treatment facilities, such as the 2022 Water Quality report for Las Vegas Valley.
+Those with well water can refer to USGS groundwater sampling data or order a quality assessment of their own.
 SNWA has accurate information for regional water data.

 Symptoms of Waterborne Bacterial Infections

-The most common sign of such infections is diarrhea.
-Vomiting is also common, as can be fevers, headaches, nausea, fatigue, dizziness and urinary tract issues.
+The most common sign of infection is diarrhea.
+Followed by vomiting, fevers, headaches, nausea, fatigue, dizziness, and urinary tract issues.
 Many of these symptoms are identical to food-borne illnesses.
 You can test your water supply for the presence of coliform bacteria as an early indicator that other strains might be present.

-Preventing Waterborne Bacteria with Las Vegas Reverse Osmosis Systems
+Preventing Waterborne Bacteria with a Reverse Osmosis System